modin-project/modin/docs/flow/modin/pandas/series.rst

 Usage Guide
 '''''''''''

 The most efficient way to create Modin ``Series`` is to import data from external storage using the highly efficient Modin IO methods (for example using ``pd.read_csv``, see details for Modin IO methods in the :doc:`separate section </flow/modin/engines/base/io>`), but even if the data does not originate from a file, any pandas supported data type or ``pandas.Series`` can be used.
-Internally, the ``Series`` data is distributed across all partitions, which usually corresponds to the number of the user's hardware CPUs.
+Internally, the ``Series`` data is divided into partitions, which number along an axis usually corresponds to the number of the user's hardware CPUs.
 If needed, the number of partitions can be changed by setting ``modin.config.NPartitions``.

 Let's consider simple example of creation and interacting with Modin ``Series``: